kappertherapper/kappertherapper/README.md

 👋 Hi, I’m Kasper

-> Graduated in Computer Science from EAAA
+> Graduated in Computer Science from EAAA.

-> Passionate about learning and building cool things
+> Passionate about learning and building cool things.

-> Heading the cyber sec way
+> Heading the cyber security.

 ⋅⋅⋅